IconTheGreat/IconTheGreat.github.io/README.md

 ## Features

+Xeniria comes with a default blog template to help users get started quickly.

 - Converts Markdown (`.md`) files into static HTML pages
 - Supports a simple config file (`config.toml`)
 - Fast and efficient with Rust performance